 Mechanism of Action

-Mechanism of Action: Zanamivir is an inhibitor of influenza virus neuraminidase affecting release of viral particles.
+Zanamivir is an inhibitor of influenza virus neuraminidase affecting release of viral particles.

 The antiviral activity of zanamivir against laboratory and clinical isolates of influenza virus was determined in cell culture assays.
 The concentrations of zanamivir required for inhibition of influenza virus were highly variable depending on the assay method used and virus isolate tested.
 The 50% and 90% effective concentrations (EC50 and EC90) of zanamivir were in the range of 0.005 to 16.0 μM and 0.05 to > 100 μM, respectively (1 μM = 0.33 mcg/mL).
 The relationship between the cell culture inhibition of influenza virus by zanamivir and the inhibition of influenza virus replication in humans has not been established.

 Influenza viruses with reduced susceptibility to zanamivir have been selected in cell culture by multiple passages of the virus in the presence of increasing concentrations of the drug.
 Genetic analysis of these viruses showed that the reduced susceptibility in cell culture to zanamivir is associated with mutations that result in amino acid changes in the viral neuraminidase or viral hemagglutinin or both.
-Resistance mutations selected in cell culture which result in neuraminidase amino acid substitutions include El 19G/A/D and R292K.
-Mutations selected in cell culture in hemagglutinin include: K68R, G75E, El 14K, N145S, S165N, S186F, N199S, andK222T.
+Resistance mutations selected in cell culture which result in neuraminidase amino acid substitutions include E119G/A/D and R292K.
+Mutations selected in cell culture in hemagglutinin include: K68R, G75E, E114K, N145S, S165N, S186F, N199S, and K222T.

 In an immunocompromised patient infected with influenza B virus, a variant virus emerged after treatment with an investigational nebulized solution of zanamivir for 2 weeks.
 Analysis of this variant showed a hemagglutinin substitution (T198I) which resulted in a reduced affinity for human cell receptors, and a substitution in the neuraminidase active site (R152K) which reduced the enzyme's activity to zanamivir by 1,000-fold.
 Insufficient information is available to characterize the risk of emergence of zanamivir resistance in clinical use.

-Treatment of Influenza
+Treatment Of Influenza

 No consistent differences in rate of development of complications were observed between treatment groups.

-Prophylaxis of Influenza
+Prophylaxis Of Influenza

-In the second study, index cases were not treated.
+In the second trial, index cases were not treated.
 The incidence of symptomatic laboratory-confirmed influenza was reduced from 19.0% (46 of 242 households) for the placebo group to 4.1% (10 of 245 households) for the group receiving RELENZA.

-Last reviewed on RxList: 1/12/2012
+Last reviewed on RxList: 5/12/2015